 This happy-go-lucky person works at a small-scale factory in the outskirts of Kolkata.
 His job is to feed coal to the ever-running furnace so that the fire continues to burn and the production never stops.
 He keeps the fire alive in the factory as well as in his family as he is the only earning member.

-In Myanmar’s far-flung community, skilled artisans sit at their looms and weave one of the most expensive and finest fabrics in the world which is made from the fibres extracted from the lotus stems.
+In Myanmar’s far-flung community, skilled artisans sit at their looms and weave one of the most expensive and finest fabrics in the world which are made from the fibres extracted from the lotus stems.
 The threads are meticulously spun by hand and delicately woven to make a fabric quite similar to silk.
-A square metre of this fabric requires at least 20,000 lotus stems and takes a skilled artisan 40 days to produce.
+A square meter of this fabric requires at least 20,000 lotus stems and takes a skilled artisan 40 days to produce.

 I had absolutely loved documenting all of their works, admired their sincerity.
 But in the end, when I think about their hardship and uncertain lives, somehow my own problems seem really trivial.
 Wish one day, they could wake up to see a better “tomorrow”!